A lot of people are wondering whether it’s legal or even possible to get a teaching job in China without a bachelor’s degree. So, let’s talk about it.

-Back in 2014, I set off to China to teach English.
+Back in 2014, I set off for China to become an English teacher.
 I worked in Beijing for about two and a half years teaching English and studying Mandarin Chinese.
-It was an amazing experience.
+It was an amazing experience!

 People often ask me if they can go to China and teach there without a college degree.
 The answer to that question is: It’s complicated.

 In order to work full-time in China, you need a working visa (also called a ‘Z’ visa) and in order to obtain a Z visa, you need a bachelor’s degree.
 So, you see, to teach English in China, a degree is not necessarily a job requirement, but it is a visa requirement.

 The specific requirements for teaching FULL-TIME in China are as follows: